napari/island-dispatch/source/blog/triangulation_summary.md

     return _is_convex(polygon_vector)
 ```

-However for creating numpy array it call numpy API, that introduced performance overhead.
+However, for creating a numpy array it calls the numpy API, which introduces a performance overhead.
-Maybe the better solution could be use [pybind11](https://github.com/pybind/pybind11)
-that offer c++ API for creating numpy array.
+The better solution could be to use [pybind11](https://github.com/pybind/pybind11), which offers a c++ API for creating a numpy array.

-The C++ code was much faster than numba one and allow to use Red - Black, that are required for triangulation of shapes.
+The C++ code turned out to be much faster than the Numba version and made it possible to use a Red-Black tree, a binary search tree.
+Red-Black trees are essential for efficiently managing edges during the triangulation of shapes.
+They they help quickly inserting, deleting and finding edges when breaking down complex shapes into simpler triangles.

 ### Rust

-During discussion with core-devs we found that we need to increase proficiency with
+During discussion with core-developers, we found that we had to increase our proficiency with
 any compiled language to have maintenance capacity.

-Based on successful stories from different projects we have decided to try Rust.
+Based on successful stories from different projects we decided to try Rust.
-When try it on edge triangulation it shows that Rust version is slightly faster than C++ one having memory safety.
+When trying it on edge triangulation, the Rust version was slightly faster than the C++ implementation and adds memory safety.
-This change may be connected with mentioned above problem with array creation in Cython.
+This result may be connected with the problem mentioned earlier with array creation in Cython.
-But even same performance with memory safety is a big win.
+However, even same performance with memory safety is a big win.
-Especially when we meet memory problems in C++ code because of floating point errors.
-Current error
-is much more readable than segmentation fault.
+Also, because when we meet memory problems in C++ code because of floating point errors, we get a cryptic segmentation fault that is hard to trace.
+The error in Rust is much more readable than this.

 For me, the debugging tools for rust are still slightly worse than C++ one.

-## Future notes
+## Lessons learned

-* Start from writing benchmark, instead of custom scripts, it will speedup the process of writing code and testing it.
+* Start with writing a benchmark, instead of custom scripts, it will speedup the process of writing code and testing it.
-* It will be best to have a core-dev funded for reviewing PRs, as early review allow to save time.
+* It will be best to have a core-dev funded for reviewing PRs, as early review allows to save time.
-* Works with multiple PR is muche better than one big PR.
-It speedup the review process.
-But require better planning to avoid bottleneck.
+* Working with multiple PR is mucher better than one big PR.
+It speeds up the review process.
+However, it requires better planning to avoid bottlenecks.
-* LLM are better and better in initial review of code.
-Not all its comments are correct, but it is good starting point.
-LLM works bad with huge PRs, so it is the next argument to work on smaller PRs.
+* LLMs are better and better in initial review of code.
+Not all its comments are correct, but it is a good starting point.
+LLM works bad with huge PRs, so it is an additional argument to work with smaller PRs.